DataAlgoDev/git-basics/git_commands.md

     git checkout .
     git restore .
-**Note:If file was staged already then  do 'git checkout'**
+**Note : If file was staged already then  do 'git checkout'**

-# Git cleanup
+### Git cleanup

+*Shows Cleans up details*

-git clean -dn : Shows Cleans up details git clean -df :  Force cleanup without showing details
+    git clean -dn
+Force cleanup without showing details

+    git clean -df

-# Git reset
+### Git reset

-git reset --soft HEAD~1 : Soft resetting current branch head back to one last commit
+Soft resetting current branch head back to one last commits

+    git reset --soft HEAD~1

-# Deleting branches
+### Deleting branches

-git branch -d <branches name space seperated>: Only allows removal of branch if that branch is already merged to master git branch -D <branches name space seperated>: Force delete even if it is not merged
+Only allows removal of branch if that branch is already merged to master

+    git branch -d <branches name space seperated>
+Force delete even if it is not merged

+    git branch -D <branches name space seperated>

-# Detatched head
+### Detatched head

-Detatched Head : When you go to a specific previous commit id, head becomes a detached head To save the changes if switching to a different branch, create branch with that detatched head id and then merge
+**When you go to a specific previous commit id, head becomes a detached head.
+To save the changes if switching to a different branch, create branch with that detatched head id and then merge**

 # Git Ignore